-- Wireless connection is possible for Canon cameras with built-in wireless functions released in and after 2012 supporting image transfer between cameras.
-Note that the camera cannot be connected to Canon camcorders, even if they have built-in wireless functions. - The camera cannot be connected to Canon cameras without built-in wireless functions, even if they support Eve-Fi cards. - Still photos can be transferred only if their file format is JPEG. - For movies, a send error may occur or the sent movies may not be played back depending on the target camera's functionality and file format of the movies.
+- The camera cannot be connected to Canon cameras without built-in wireless functions, even if they support Eye-Fi cards. - Still photos can be transferred only if their file format is JPEG. - For movies, a send error may occur or the sent movies may not be played back depending on the target camera's functionality and file format of the movies.
 (MP4-format movies cannot be sent to cameras that are not compatible with playback of MP4format movies.)